Gaphodil/BetterJukebox/README.md

 | General settings      | what it does
 | ---                   | ---
-| `ShowMenu`            | Show the menu.
+| `ShowMenu`            | Default `true`.
+Show the menu.
 When disabled, only permanent list settings will apply.

 | List settings		    | what it does
 | ---					| ---